-- 1. There are 32 class meetings scheduled for the 17 weeks of the Fall 2018 Semester.
-Twenty-eight of these meetings are devoted to in-class lectures while three are reserved for examinations (two mid-terms and one final) and one for the Thanksgiving holiday. - 2.
+- 1. There are 29 class meetings scheduled for the 17 weeks of the Spring 2019 Semester.
+Twenty-six of these meetings are devoted to in-class lectures while three are reserved for examinations two mid-terms and one final.
+The ninth week (Monday, March 11, 2019 to Friday, March 15, 2019) is reserved for the 2019 Spring Break.
+There will be no class meetings during this week. - 2.
 Your 100% attendance in lectures and labs is mandatory and required.
 This requirement will not be waived for any reason. - 3.
 There will be five to six homework assignments usually given on two-week intervals.
 Each assignment requires about five to ten hours for completion.
 These assignments will be graded and will be included as part of your total course grade.
 Experience has shown that students who spend the necessary time to work these assignments usually do quite well on the examinations.
 Solutions to homework problems will be placed on blackboard for all students by the end of the day the assignment is due.
 Homework turned in after the solutions have placed on blackboard will not be counted and will receive a grade of zero. - 4.
-Mid-term examinations will be given on the 7th and 11th weeks and will be 1.5 hour written exercises. - 5.
-The final examination will be given on Tuesday, December 11, 2018 and will be a comprehensive written examination.
+Mid-term examinations will be given on the 5th and 11th weeks and will be 1.5 hour written exercises. - 5.
+The final examination will be given on Thursday, May 9, 2019 and will be a comprehensive written examination.
 NOTICE: The UTA registrar has demanded a firm, unforgivable final date (four calendar days after the last final examination date) for the submission of course grades from all instructors.
-Because of this rigid schedule, the date scheduled for the final examination (Tuesday, December 11, 2018, 8:00 am to 10:30 am) is fixed and will not be changed for any reason.
+Because of this rigid schedule, the date scheduled for the final examination (Thursday, May 9, 2019, 11:00 am to 1:30 pm) is fixed and will not be changed for any reason.
 Therefore, all students, without exception, must take the final examination at this time. - 6.
 You are respectively requested to turn off all electronic devices (including but not limited to cell phones of any type, desktop computers, laptop computers, iPads, tablets, towers, and any device capable of communication inside or outside the classroom) while in the Lecture/Lab Sections.
 Communication devices of any type are not allowed to be used on all exams.
 No exceptions.
 Calculators without communication capability are permitted. - 7.
 All examinations will be pencil, paper, and calculator exercises.
 All students will take these exams at the scheduled times in the classroom. - 8.
 There will be no late or make-up mid-term examinations given unless a written request has been submitted to and approved by the instructor at least two weeks prior to the examination date.
 As a rule, make-up examinations are several orders of magnitude more difficult than examinations given on the scheduled dates.
 Please be advised that illness or any other absence on the examination date does not constitute a valid reason for a make-up examination. - 9.
 NOTICE: A total score of '0' on any exam (MTE1, MTE2, and/or FE) will automatically result in a course letter grade of 'F'.
 This includes the failure to take any of the given exams scheduled or approved make-up.
 You are required to take all exams. - 10.
 The total grade (T) for this course is based upon homework, recitation lab, two mid-term exams, and final exam grades.
 The total T is computed from

-$$T = 0.1 \cdot (HW + RA) + 0.25 \cdot (MTE1 + MTE2) + 0.3 \cdot FE$$
+$T = 0.1 \cdot (HW + RA) + 0.25 \cdot (MTE1 + MTE2) + 0.3 \cdot FE$

 HW = homework average

-RA = recitation grade
+RA = recitation grade (1)

-MTE1 = mid-term exam 1 grade
+MTE1 = mid-term exam 1 grade (1)

 MTE2 = mid-term exam 2 grade

 FE = final exam grade

-(1)